- Join David Sonam and expert trackers on a snow leopard holiday in Ladakh

 - All of our clients travelling in 2016 had sightings of snow leopard

-As one of the only animals that has alluded Sir David Attenborough, Snow leopards are highly endangered and only found in the mountainous areas of Central and Southern Asia.
-Our Snow Leopard group tour works with the Snow Leopard Conservancy Trust India in Ladakh, using expert tracker David Sonam and his team.
+As one of the only animals that has eluded Sir David Attenborough, snow leopards are highly endangered and only found in the mountainous areas of Central and Southern Asia.
+Our snow leopard group tour works with the Snow Leopard Conservancy Trust India in Ladakh, using expert tracker David Sonam and his team.
 Spend four full days exploring the Ulley Valley searching for 'The Ghost of the Himalaya'.

 Our tour starts in Delhi before flying onto Leh, a small town in the Indus Valley.
 Whilst allowing the group time to acclimatise to the altitude, this area is around 12,000 feet above sea level, there will be time to explore Leh and its surrounding area including the beautiful Thikse Gompa (monastery) offering splendid views of the Indus valley.
 Continue onto the Ulley Valley, located in the centre of three interlocking valleys, home to between eight and ten snow leopards according to the last census.

 Why travel with SAteppes Travel to see snow leopards?

 An exceptional guide is the first essential component of a successful snow leopard holiday and in David Sonam, Steppes Travel are confident we have found just that.
 In conjunction with his local tracker, David has an intimate knowledge of Ulley Valley and the movements of its snow leopard inhabitants.
 While a comprehensive understanding of snow leopard behaviour is critical, a good relationship with the local community is equally important.
 Local shepherds and farmers will know where snow leopards have been most recently spotted and so David and Tchewang Norbu (chief tracker) have developed a strong bond with the community of Ulley, taking full advantage of hundreds of local pairs of eyes and ears on the ground.